10 Docker Interview Questions & Answers for DevOps & Cloud Engineers

-Docker is a platform that lets you run applications in isolated environments called containers.
+Docker is a platform that runs your apps inside isolated little boxes called containers.

 Question 1: What’s the difference between an image and a container?
 And what happens if you delete the image?

-The image is read-only and reusable; the container has its own writable layer and lives as an isolated process.
-If you delete the image but the container is already running, it keeps working — because the image is already loaded into memory.
+The image stays read-only and you can reuse it as many times as you want.
+The container, on the other hand, gets its own writable layer and runs as an isolated process.
+Here’s the fun bit interviewers love: delete the image while the container is already running, and the container just… keeps going.
+It doesn’t care, because the image already lives in memory.

 🚀 Pro Tip: